deckhouse/deckhouse/modules/040-node-manager/docs/internal/static-provider/architecture/architecture.md

 In terms of [Cluster API concepts](https://cluster-api.sigs.k8s.io/user/concepts), the management cluster and the workload cluster are the same Deckhouse managed Kubernetes cluster.

-The Deckhouse platform components (hooks, bashible, node manager) implement the behavior of the Cluster API bootstrap provider.
+The Deckhouse Kubernetes platform components (hooks, bashible, node manager) implement the behavior of the Cluster API bootstrap provider.

 ## Controllers